localstack/localstack.github.io/content/docs/documentation/pro/index.md

 Running a query that joins data from the two tables Query result: [{'Vehicle': {'id': 'v1'}}, {'Vehicle': {'id': 'v2'}}, {'Vehicle': {'id': 'v3'}}]
 ```

+## Backup API

+The Backup API allows to manage backup plans, to create scheduled or on-demand backups of certain resource types like DynamoDB tables or RDS databases.
+Details following soon...

 ## SMTP in Simple Email Service (SES)